jefferis/cmtk/core/README.txt

 Release Notes -- CMTK 2.3.0
 ===========================

+This release bundles the SRI24 atlas.

+A new contrib/ncanda/ section has been added, which will contain an emerging set of pipeline scripts used by the National Center for Alcohol and Neurodevelopment in Adolescence (N-CANDA).

 CMTK has been built and tested on the following platforms:

 - Linux 64bit (Fedora 17), gcc 4.7.2, CUDA 3.2